AndrosDe/Jousting/README.md

   1. [Responsinator:](http://www.responsinator.com/) - Responsinator was used to review the website on different resolutions.
   1. [Grammarly:](https://app.grammarly.com/) - Grammarly was used for spell checking.
   1. [Notepad++:](https://notepad-plus-plus.org/) - Notepad++ for keeping notes for the project.
-  1. [ezGIF](https://ezgif.com/) - is an Online GIF maker and was used to make the animated pictures.
+  1. [ezGIF](https://ezgif.com/) - is an Online GIF maker and was used to make animated pictures.
   1. [lunapic](https://www9.lunapic.com/editor/) - is an online photo editor that helped me to remove the background from pictures.

 <hr>